News

 • washing can be more challenging

 The best pillow for the environment or for those wanting an organic pillow.
-Great as children’s pillows and for heat regulation but just a bit too heavy for many people.
+They are great as children’s pillows and for heat regulation, but they are just a bit too heavy for many people.

-Traditionally used in beanbags, little polystyrene foam balls are often used as the filling to make microbead travel pillows and microbead neck pillows (the ‘U’ shaped pillows which you wear around your neck whilst on a plane or train).
+Traditionally used in beanbags, little polystyrene foam balls are often used as the filling to make microbead travel pillows and microbead neck pillows (the ‘U’-shaped pillows that you wear around your neck while on a plane or train).
 Microbead pillows are filled with thousands of tiny polystyrene beads.
 The outer casing is usually made of a soft man-made and elastic material such as lycra or spandex.

-The characteristics of a microbead pillow are that they are exceptionally soft and pliable and have a very different feel to most other pillow types.
-Microbead sleeping pillows are often cylinder shaped and are designed to be shaped and moulded to the users’ requirements.
+The characteristics of a microbead pillow are that it is exceptionally soft and pliable and has a very different feel from most other pillow types.
+Microbead sleeping pillows are often cylinder-shaped and are designed to be shaped and molded to the users’ requirements.

 The microbeads used in pillows and cushions are bigger than those used in cosmetics but still present potential environmental hazards when they’re disposed of.
 They can also potentially be a choking hazard for very small babies and animals if a cushion spills its contents of thousands of tiny beads.

-Very popular in Asia and gaining fans in the US, Buckwheat pillows are filled with Buckwheat husks.
-Oddly, Buckwheat isn’t actually wheat at all but a fruit, the husk of which us considered as more valuable than the kernel.
-The main characteristics of a Buckwheat pillow are similar to microbead pillows in that they are very conforming, moldable and supportive.
+Very popular in Asia and gaining fans in the US, buckwheat pillows are filled with buckwheat husks.
+Oddly, buckwheat isn’t actually wheat at all but a fruit, the husk of which is considered more valuable than the kernel.
+The main characteristics of a buckwheat pillow are similar to those of microbead pillows in that they are very conforming, molded, and supportive.
 It’s possible to shape the pillow or even add / remove husks to fit your pillow height requirements.

-The good news is, that compared with evil plastic microbeads, buckwheat is the much more environmentally friendly pillow filling.
-Grown sustainably and naturally biodegradable, buckwheat is one of the best possible materials to use for pillows – making it the eco-friendly pillow of choice.
+The good news is that, compared to harmful plastic microbeads, buckwheat is a much more environmentally friendly pillow filling.
+Grown sustainably and naturally biodegradable, buckwheat is one of the best possible materials to use for pillows—making it the eco-friendly pillow of choice.

-These pillows are recommended for people who need extra support, who are looking for neck, back and shoulder pain relief or suffer from sleep apnea.
+These pillows are recommended for people who need extra support, who are looking for neck, back and shoulder pain relief, or who suffer from sleep apnea.

-• Pros: Supporting, moldable and will fit the countours of your body, height is adjustable, durable natural materials, airy
+• Pros: Supporting, moldable and will fit the contours of your body; height is adjustable; durable natural materials; airy

 How to choose the best pillow for you

-Most people don’t think too much about their choice of pillow unless they sleep badly or suffer from pain (usually neck or back pain), but the right pillow can make a big impact on your quality of sleep, your health and your well being.
+Most people don’t think too much about their pillow choice unless they sleep badly or suffer from pain (usually neck or back pain), but the right pillow can make a big impact on your quality of sleep, your health, and your well-being.

 Choosing the right pillow is the first step.
-There’s no single pillow that’s great for everyone.
-We are all different shapes and sizes and have different sleeping styles and so need to choose a pillow which is suited to each of us.
-Trouble is, there’s loads of different pillow types, where do you begin?
+There’s no single pillow that’s ideal for everyone.
+We are all different shapes and sizes and have different sleeping styles, so we need to choose a pillow that is suitable for each of us.
+The trouble is, there are loads of different pillow types.
+Where do you begin?

 Step 1.
 What is your sleeping style